Spirou42/metaPixel/Software/README.md

 ### Libraries
 1. [AVRQueue](https://github.com/Zuph/AVRQueue)
-a simple task switching library.
+a simple task switching library. metaPixel uses this library to implement all concurrent tasks like Backbuffer blending, Effect rendering and command execution.
 2. [Streaming](http://arduiniana.org/libraries/streaming/)
-C++ Stream operators for the Arduino serial class
+C++ Stream operators for the Arduino serial class.
+Simply because it is easier to read and type than Arduinos `println`
-3. [FastLED](http://fastled.io)  actually you have to use my [Version of FastLED](https://github.com/Spirou42/FastLED) LED Driver Library with nice and helpful features.
+3. [FastLED](http://fastled.io)  actually you have to use [my Version of FastLED](https://github.com/Spirou42/FastLED) LED Driver Library.
+FastLED is a very neat LED handling library with a lot of well designed features.
+It supports different type of 'intelligent' LEDs and LED controllers, provides a lot of fast fixed point arithmetic and support RGB as well as HSV color space.

 ## Overview
 `metaPixel.h` and `metaPixel.ino` are the main files of the metaPixel controller software. `metaPixel.h` contains all definitions, prototypes, defines and includes.